Search waiting | Matsusada Precision

 The non-destructive testing is particularly accurate effective because it can identify internal defects of the objects without destroying them.
 The method is the same as an X-ray examination that shows broken parts that are difficult to discern externally.

 The NDT is available for the inspection of products before shipment since the method does not contaminate or damage them.
-This makes it helpful in ensuring better-inspected products by all inspection, increasing product reliability.
+This makes it helpful in ensuring better-inspected products by all inspections, increasing product reliability.
 In some cases of the NDT, however, you might require many preparation processes that are relatively expensive.

-Methods of Common NDT Methods
+Common NDT Methods

 Internal defect RT : Radiographic Testing